junguler/_image-manipulation/Ascii-image-converter/README.md

 ```
 for a in *.jpg ; do ascii-image-converter $a -C -s . -W ${a%%.*} --only-save ; done
 ```
-`${a%%.*}` here remove the jpg extension from our images as the program only wants to see numbers here, note that because every image has different width and height we need to unify all of them to be the exact resoulotion
+`${a%%.*}` here remove the jpg extension from our images as the program only wants to see numbers here, we also need to add a 0 before pictures with 2 digits, note that because every image has different width and height we need to unify all of them to be the exact resoulotion
 ```
 for f in *.png; do ffmpeg -i "$f" -vf scale=1200:720 "./${f%%.png}.png"; done
 ```